College Counseling: The Search

 Phase 2 of Researching a School: Diving Deeper

 Once you’ve determined that a school warrants further research, a great first step is to contact them (by phone, email, or filling out an online form on their admissions website) indicating that you’re interested and would like to be added to their mailing list.
-This serves two purposes: it allows you to receive the promotional material that a school sends out (which may contain information that is helpful in your search), and it puts you on their radar as a potential applicant (which can work to your benefit at schools that track your demonstrated interest).
+This serves serveral purposes: it allows you to receive the promotional material that a school sends out (which may contain information that is helpful in your search), it puts you on their radar as a potential applicant (which can work to your benefit at schools that track your demonstrated interest) and it allows colleges to alert you of admissions events held in the Seattle area.

 - Individual college websites: The school’s website can answer questions you have about availability of academic programs, clubs, or other interests that might not have been covered in depth in a short entry in a college search book.
 It will also be blanketed in beautiful photos of the campus—and may even offer a virtual tour—which can help you get a sense of the space and whether it appeals to you.